shreybirmiwal/MESI-cache-protocol/README.md

 Iterate through all cores.
 If we see core with cache that has address we want:
 **State M (Modified)**
-- we get that core to push their data onto main memory
 - we move that core into shared state
 - we PEER TO PEER (Core 2 Core) share the data to ourselve
 - ourselves goes into shared state